RESEARCHERS

 • In case of publishing the article as part of a project, remember that many funding bodies require a license Creative Commons CC BY.
 Publishers already assign the CC by or let the author choose one.

-• APCs are assigned in order of request on each publisher's platform, until the available bonuses included in the transformative agreement with each publisher are exhausted.
+• APCs are assigned in order of request on each publisher's platform until the available vouchers are exhausted.
+The number of APCs is reported in the corresponding publisher's section.

-• When no more APCs are available from a publisher, this is reported in the publisher's specific conditions section.
+• When no more APCs are available from a publisher, this is reported in the corresponding publisher's section.

 • List of articles published by research staff UPC: 2021, 20222023 i 2024 with assigned APCs.